lszabados/GoIPSms/GoIPSmsServer.md

 Raise `OnRecord` when receive RECORD data stream from GoIP device.
 When Goip in a call, goip send status of call to server

 Raise `OnRemain` when receive REMAIN data from GoIP device.
 After each call ,goip send remain time to server

+Raise `OnHangup` when receive HANGUP data from GoIP device.
+Not documented event!!!

 Raise `OnCellListChanged` when receive changed cell list from GoIP device.